-We believe Pansy Ho's experience in branding and concept development, and her vision as well as successful track record with building integrated products, have enabled us to market the "MGM" brand, our property and our gaming and related products more effectively to our target clientele.
+We believe Pansy Ho's experience in branding, leisure and retail concept development, and her vision as well as her successful track record in building relevant businesses have enabled us to market the "MGM" brand, our property and our gaming and related products more effectively to our target clientele.
 We also believe her involvement in our business has enabled us to anticipate and respond quickly to emerging trends in our core gaming markets.